energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The proposed modelling framework is a simplified representation of an
-energy system accounting for the energy flows within its boundaries.
+energy system, accounting for the energy flows within its boundaries.
 Its
 primary objective is to satisfy the energy balance constraints, meaning
-that the demand is known and the supply has to meet it.
-In the energy
+that the demand is given and the supply has to meet it.
+In energy
-modelling practice, the energy demand is often expressed in terms of
+modelling practice, the energy demand is often expressed in terms of Final Energy Consumption
-FEC.
+(FEC).
 According to the definition of the European commission, FEC is
 defined as “*the energy which reaches the final consumer’s door*”
 :cite:`EU_FEC`.
 In other words, the FEC is the amount of
-input energy needed to satisfy the EUD in energy services.
-As an
+input energy needed to satisfy the end-use demand (EUD).
+For
-example, in the case of decentralised heat production with a NG boiler,
+example, in the case of decentralised heat production with a natural gas boiler,
-the FEC is the amount of NG consumed by the boiler; the EUD is the
+the FEC is the amount of natural gas consumed by the boiler, while the EUD is the
-amount of heat produced by the boiler, i.e. the heating service needed
+amount of heat produced by the boiler i.e. the heat delivered to the user.
-by the final user.

-The input for the proposed modelling framework is the EUD in energy
+The input of the proposed modelling framework here is not the FEC but the EUD, related to five energy sectors: electricity,
-services, represented as the sum of four energy-sectors: electricity,
-heating, mobility and non-energy demand; this replaces the classical
+heating, cooling, mobility and non-energy.
+This replaces the classical
 economic-sector based representation of energy demand.
 Heat is divided
-in three EUTs: high temperature heat for industry, low temperature for
+in three end-use types (EUT): high temperature heat for industry, low temperature heat for
-space heating and low temperature for hot water.
+space heating and low temperature heat for hot water.
+Cooling is divided in two EUTs: process
+cooling (for industry) and space cooling.
 Mobility is divided in
 two EUTs: passenger mobility and freight [1]_.
 Non-energy demand is,
 based on the IEA definition, “*fuels that are used as raw materials in
 the different sectors and are not consumed as a fuel or transformed into
 another fuel.*” :cite:`IEA_websiteDefinition`.
-As examples,
+For example,
-the European Commission includes as non-energy the following materials:
+the European Commission classifies as non-energy the following materials:
 “*chemical feed-stocks, lubricants and asphalt for road construction.*”
 :cite:`EuropeanCommission2016`.